-Also, a large number of our job seeking population remains unfamiliar or uncomfortable with computers in general.
+Also, a majority of our job seeking population remains unfamiliar or uncomfortable with computers in general.
 This discomfort carries over to online job searching, resume development, completing applications online, etc. For these individuals, CSH offers a basic computer skills workshop, followed by hands-on experience.
 Assistance and guidance is provided through resume development and upload, navigating through employment websites, and completing applications online.

-CSH is in transition mode, working diligently toward offering additional services in a virtual or electronic format.
+CSH continues in transition mode, working diligently toward offering additional services in a virtual or electronic format.

-(4) Competitive Selection of OSO: Describe the steps taken or to be taken to ensure a competitive process for selection of the one-stop operator(s).
-WIOA §121(d)(2)(A)
+(4) Competitive Selection of OSO: Describe steps taken to ensure a competitive process for selection of the one-stop operator(s) (WIOA §121(d)(2)(A)).